 In 2005, Rabbe set out to shoot and direct The First War On Terror, a feature-length independent documentary about America’s first encounter with radical Islamic terrorism, the Iran Hostage Crisis of 1979-'81.
 The gripping story was told by over 30 interview subjects, including the former hostages and their Iranian captors, as well as former President Jimmy Carter, his late Chief of Staff Hamilton Jordan and late Press Secretary Jody Powell.

-When the 2008 presidential campaigns geared-up in mid-2007, Rabbe partnered with colleague Sarah Scully to become the face of 2008 Uncut, a weekly TV program that they conceived, hosted and produced for the Independent Film Channel (IFC), a national cable network.
+When the 2008 presidential campaigns geared-up in mid-2007, Rabbe partnered with colleague Sarah Scully to become the face of 2008 Uncut, a weekly TV program that they conceived, hosted and produced for the Independent Film Channel (IFC).
 Together, Rabbe and Scully travelled across the country on the campaign trail, producing over 50 episodes through the November general election.
-The series deconstructed the 2008 electoral process from a uniquely independent viewpoint, earning a silver Telly Award as well as recognition from ABC News, the National Review, Politico, TV Week and Variety.
+The series deconstructed the 2008 electoral process from a uniquely independent viewpoint, earning a silver Telly Award as well as recognition from ABC News, The National Review, Politico, TV Week and Variety.

 Following the election, Rabbe developed Unscrupulous, a narrative feature about the scandals of the Harding administration in the early 1920s.
 The political thriller is the story of Warren Harding, the undistinguished former President whose penchant for trouble made him an accomplice to some of the largest government swindles in American history.
 The project remains in development.